 How to write the perfect blog post.
 This is a question we frequently see when dealing with people in SEO groups and social media channels.
-This post aims to give you some professional tips and steps to follow, helping to make you a better Blog Writer in 2017.
+This post aims to give you some professional tips and steps to follow, helping to make you a better Blog Writer.

 All website owners recognise that fresh content is important.
 Most strive to get something written for their websites on a regular basis.
 Understanding how to write a great post will serve you well, whether you do it yourself, or pay someone else to do it for you.

 Understanding the basic rules will help you get the most relevant content onto your website.

 When it comes to the size of a post, everyone will tell you it needs to be long, several thousand words + if possible.
 Yes, a long post that is interesting, informative, educational, factual and most importantly, well written and engaging, will do well but stretching a 500-word post for the sake of it, to become 1000 words or more, just to meet a ‘minimum word count’, is not the answer.
 Extending sentences and adding drivel isn’t going to help.

 The time/money you put in ultimately dictates the quality of your post